mniester/scala_scraper/README.md

     - run setup.sh bash file (creates python virtual environment and downloads scraper)
     - file should contain codes only separated by '\n'

-3 Running:
+3. Running:
-    - as arguments, provide file containing codes and integer
+    - as arguments, provide path to file containing codes and integer
     - program reuses articles - if its already in "articles" folder, it just copy it to output file
     - start - splits codes in files on '\n' character